juju-solutions/ci-configurator/README.md

 After the update hook is called, the 'jenkins-jobs' script is called to actually create or update the jobs in the running jenkins cluster.

+It may also be required to install additional packages or Jenkins plugins in order to run the jobs defined in the repository.
+These may be defined in the control.yml file shipped in the reposotiry.
+This packages and plugins will be installed on the jenkins principle upon every hook run:

+    required_jenkins_packages:
+        - git
+        - python-pip
+        - python-mock
+    required_jenkins_plugins:
+        - ssh-agent
+        - gearman-plugin
+        - git-client
+        - git

 Updating configuration
 ======================